 Hallgrimskirkja is a large Lutheran church in the center of Reykjavik.
 You absolutely cannot miss it, thanks to both its height and unique design.
 The outside of the church is designed to resemble the basalt columns formed by lava flows that you can find all over Iceland.

-I also recommend visiting the Perlan Museum, which opened in 2017.
-It's a place where you can easily spend a few hours overall!
+I also recommend visiting the Perlan Museum here, which opened in 2017.
+It's a place where you can easily spend a few hours overall learning about the natural wonders of Iceland (there's even an indoor ice cave you can visit!).

 WHERE TO EAT IN REYKJAVIK